 C. a. ruwnenzorii show male natal attraction and infant handling at far higher rates than those seen in congeners.
-All males in core units handle infants and pass infants from male to male.
+All males in core units handle infants and pass infants from male to male during display behaviours.
 We are working on understanding why these interactions are so common and how they evolved.

 Photo credit: Sam Stead

 Mechanisms Underlying Social Buffering in Ring-tailed Lemurs